We will reply to your message within an hour.

 Cut aluminum, copper, brass, and other non-ferrous materials with these premium inserts.

-Heat resistant and wear resistant, these inserts cut super alloys—such as Inconel and Waspaloy—and titanium better than general use inserts.
+Heat resistant and wear resistant, these inserts cut super alloys—such as Inconel and Waspaloy—and titanium better than premium general use inserts.

 Made of an abrasion-resistant carbide designed for turning cast iron, these inserts will last longer than inserts for multiple materials.